 On the contrary, unlicensed contractors don’t feel obliged to follow the codes, and most are unaware of them.
 This may result in heavy penalties and fines if authorities find out that laws have been violated during your home improvement project.

 (C) The Maryland Home Improvement Commission Will Back You Up If Anything Happens

 The Maryland Home Improvement Commission is there for your support if anything happens during your home improvement or remodeling project and you file a complaint against your licensed contractor.
 The Commission investigates complaints, awards for monetary damages against licensed contractors, and prosecutes the violators.

 Besides, it also has a Guaranty Fund (The Fund) through which homeowners are compensated for actual monetary losses due to poor workmanship or failure to follow the contract.
 This fund applies to only work done by licensed contractors.
 So, when you work with an unlicensed contractor, you cannot recover through The Fund.

-By now, you can easily conclude that it is more safe, beneficial, and cost-effective to hire a Licensed contractor in Baltimore, Maryland for your home improvement project when compared to an unlicensed contractor.
+By now, you can easily conclude that hiring a Licensed contractor in Baltimore, Maryland, for your home improvement project is safer, more beneficial, and cost-effective than an unlicensed contractor.